If you want to embrace a sustainable lifestyle, choosing Hydroponic farming might just be the first step.

-Lettuce usually requires cool temperatures and the pH level should be between 6 to 7.
+Lettuce usually requires cool temperatures, and the pH level should be between 6 to 7.
 In most instances, they will grow within 30 days or less.

-But unlike Lettuce which works well in almost any kind of hydroponics system strawberries seem to do relatively better when in the Ebb-and-Flow system.
+But unlike Lettuce which works well in almost any kind of hydroponics system, strawberries seem to do relatively better when in the Ebb-and-Flow system.
 You can also try deep water culturing with a nutrient film.

 As with every other form of Hydroponics Farming, with Spinach, you will need significantly less water when compared to your home garden.
 Besides, you can grow them from scratch right when they are seeds.